notwaldorf/notwaldorf.github.com/_posts/2014-06-23-unscary-lldb.markdown

 If you don't like typing, all these commands have super l33t shortcuts like `br s -f moose.c -l 12`.
-This intimidates me seven ways to Sunday, since I've _just_ learnt how to set a breakpoint, but if that's your jam, [here](https://developer.apple.com/library/mac/documentation/IDEs/Conceptual/gdb_to_lldb_transition_guide/document/lldb-command-examples.html) is that list.
+This intimidates me seven ways to Sunday, since I've _just_ learnt how to set a breakpoint, and I had to do it on the command line and I like UIs, but if that's your jam, [here](https://developer.apple.com/library/mac/documentation/IDEs/Conceptual/gdb_to_lldb_transition_guide/document/lldb-command-examples.html) is that list.
 Go forth and conquer.